 - ¼ cup red bell pepper, finely chopped

-- In a large pot, cover the quartered Creamer potatoes with cold water, add 1 tsp of salt and bring to a boil over high heat.
+- In a large pot, cover the quartered Creamer potatoes with cold water, add 1 teaspoon of salt and bring to a boil over high heat.
 Turn down to a simmer and cook until tender, about 10 minutes.
 Do not overcook.

-- In a small bowl, combine the vegan mayo, pickle juice, paprika, ¼ tsp salt, and black pepper.
+- In a small bowl, combine the vegan mayo, pickle juice, paprika, ¼ teaspoon salt, and black pepper.
 Add the dressing to the potatoes while they're still warm.
 Mix with a fork, mashing slightly to thicken the dressing.